 Staging to Sell

-Every room gets a once-over.
-Enhancements that directly affect your bottom line include easy-to-fix items like pieces of furniture that should be rearranged, rooms that need fresh paint, carpet that needs to be steamed, fixtures that need polishing, and windows that need washing
+I'll look over every room of your home.
+Improvements that directly affect your dollars include fixable like pieces of furniture that should get removed, rooms that need new paint, carpet that needs to be replaced, fixtures that need shining, and windows that need washing

 Setting the Stage